elihunter173/website/content/notes/ncsu/1s/ma225/index.md

   * "4 divides 5."
 * Universe ($\mathcal{U}$): All possible elements within the realm of discussion.
-* Open Sentence: A propsoition dependent on a variable within the universe.
+* Open Sentence: A proposition dependent on a variable within the universe.
 * Universal Quantifier ($\forall$): $(\forall x) P(x)$ is true iff the truth set of $P(x)$ is $\mathcal{U}$.
 * Existential Quantifier ($\exists$): $(\exists x) P(x)$ is true iff the truth